 - Sounding board: Clients often call their BDDs when they want an objective opinion about a challenge they’re facing or advice about a choice they need to make.
-If a client wants to discuss a new project, a restructuring plan, a technology implementation, or any other strategic question; BDDs are ready to listen and provide solutions based on experience
+When clients want to discuss a new project, a restructuring plan, a technology implementation, or any other strategic question, BDDs are ready to listen and provide solutions based on experience

 - Superconnector: BDDs can often connect clients to peers or experts in their fields—whether it’s introducing them to a Salo consultant, inviting them to a Salo peer-to-peer discussion group, or providing information about a wide variety of opportunities outside of Salo.